 About the Evaluation

 In the fall of their senior year, all Statistics majors will enroll in the capstone course STAT 495, and complete a capstone project under faculty supervision.
-An extension of the capstone project completed individually by the student (in the spring semester of senior year) or a preliminary version of the thesis (for thesis students) will serve as the basis for a comprehensive evaluation of each student's achievement in the major.
+An individual extension of the capstone project or other individually designed project (completed in the spring semester of senior year) or a preliminary version of the thesis (for thesis students) will serve as the basis for a comprehensive evaluation of each student's achievement in the major.
 Each student's project will be assessed by the Statistics faculty in the Department to determine if the student has successfully completed the comprehensive evaluation.
 (Those for whom the second semester of the junior year occurs in the fall should enroll in STAT 495 in that semester in order to complete the extension of the capstone project and satisfy the comprehensive evaluation).

 Departmental policy on the comprehensive evaluation in statistics is provided here.